jaspector

 Not clearly posted on the reviewed public county pages

-Typical inspection sequence: Permit issuance, trade or structural inspections during work, then final approval; actual sequence varies by project and whether zoning, floodplain, sewage, or stormwater review applies
+Typical sequence: Permit issuance, trade or structural inspections during work, then final approval; actual sequence varies by project and whether zoning, floodplain, sewage, or stormwater review applies

-Do I need a building permit in unincorporated Jefferson County, MO?
+01 Do I need a building permit in unincorporated Jefferson County, MO?

 County FAQ states permits are required for many building, structural, trade, and safety-related projects in unincorporated Jefferson County

-How much does a building permit cost in unincorporated Jefferson County, MO?
+02 How much does a building permit cost in unincorporated Jefferson County, MO?

+Building permit fees in unincorporated Jefferson County, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential building and each revision submittal $40.00 plan review; commercial building submittal $200.00; processing fee $25.00.
 Fees are calculated as: Valuation-based and square-foot-based building permit fee tables under Ordinance 21-0356; county also lists fixed review and processing fees.
 Plan check fee: Residential submittal $40.00; commercial submittal $200.00; sewage submittal $40.00.

-How do I apply for a building permit in unincorporated Jefferson County, MO?
+03 How do I apply for a building permit in unincorporated Jefferson County, MO?

-1. Confirm the parcel is in unincorporated Jefferson County and identify whether Code Enforcement, Planning, Highway/Stormwater, floodplain, or sewage review applies 2.
+To apply for a building permit in unincorporated Jefferson County, MO, follow these steps: 1.
+Confirm the parcel is in unincorporated Jefferson County and identify whether Code Enforcement, Planning, Highway/Stormwater, floodplain, or sewage review applies 2.
 For zoning and land-use filings, use the Citizen Portal and schedule any required pre-application conference with Planning at 636-797-5580 3.
 Submit permit and plan materials to the applicable county division, including any deed or proof-of-ownership and checklist items required by Planning 4.
 Pay plan review and permit fees under the county fee ordinance 5.
 Receive permit approval before work starts and coordinate inspections as work progresses

-How long does it take to get a building permit in unincorporated Jefferson County, MO?
+04 How long does it take to get a building permit in unincorporated Jefferson County, MO?

-What work is exempt from building permits in unincorporated Jefferson County, MO?
+05 What work is exempt from building permits in unincorporated Jefferson County, MO?

-How do I schedule a building inspection in unincorporated Jefferson County, MO?
+06 How do I schedule a building inspection in unincorporated Jefferson County, MO?

-Inspections can be scheduled via: Coordinate with county Code Enforcement Division; Planning and other county divisions may require parallel signoff depending on permit type.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Jefferson County, MO via: Coordinate with county Code Enforcement Division; Planning and other county divisions may require parallel signoff depending on permit type.